Calcutta Cooler Review

 Arguably the most important components after the cooler body and hinge are the sealing and latch system.
 As is typical of today’s high-end coolers, Calcutta went with a freezer-grade gasket that is embedded into the bottom face of the lid.
 This gasket seals inside the extruded groove on the body of the cooler.
 One interesting aspect of the gasket used here is that it actually comes in white.
 In nearly all other brands that we have tested, this gasket is usually black.
 The material appears to be essentially identical, however.

 The latching system is also pretty standard but with a couple of notable exceptions.
 The rubber T-latch approach is the gold standard these days from a vast majority of coolers.
 The latch is stretched and catches a molded-in groove on the coolers.
 This provides good closing force, which really helps to squeeze the freezer gasket discussed above.
+It is worth noting that the latches on these coolers can be a bit stubborn.
+You may find yourself having to push pretty hard to release and re-close them.
+That is simply the price you pay if you want a strong latch force, however.

 While nothing about this process is new, we did find that the latches that Calcutta uses to be a bit different than most.
 First, there are actually two wider areas on the latch.
 The higher up one is what actually engages the cooler itself and allows the lid to be closed.
 The lower one doesn’t really seem to serve much of a purpose.
 You can see what we are talking about in the above image.